Home

 She had been waiting quietly on the snow for a few minutes, when she pounced on the little critter and had him under her paws.

-A moment later, a Red Tailed Hawk flew down like a bullet and grabbed the Chipmunk out of her paws, clasped it in its tallons, and flew away, leaving my cat annoyed and bewildered - and missing her meal!
+A moment later, a Red Tailed Hawk flew down like a bullet and grabbed the Chipmunk out of her paws, clasped it in its talons, and flew away, leaving my cat annoyed and bewildered - and missing her meal!

 The cat was pretty disturbed by all this, and as I called her name to let her in, she jumped and glanced sky-ward - perhaps expecting another visit from the hawk!